-The most significant critical judgment that members of management have made in the process of applying the entity's accounting policies and that have the most significant effect on the amounts recognized in the consolidated financial statements is the policy on exploration and evaluation assets.
+The most significant critical judgment that members of management have made in the process of applying the entity's accounting policies and that have the most significant effect on the amounts recognized in the Interim Consolidated Financial Statements is the policy on exploration and evaluation assets.
 In particular, management is required to assess exploration and evaluation assets for impairment.
-Note 12 to the consolidated financial statements discloses the carrying values of such assets.
+Note 5 to the Interim Consolidated Financial Statements discloses the carrying values of such assets.
 As part of this assessment, management must make an assessment as to whether there are indicators of impairment.
 If there are indicators, management performs an impairment test on the major assets within this balance.